HariRaagavTR/fitcorp/README.md

 set PORT=8080 && node bin/www
 ```
 This runs the backend server.

 Then open a new cmd window and run:
 ```cmd
 cd client
 npm start
 ```
-This runs the front end and opens the website @ http://localhost:3000/
+This runs the react-app and opens the website @ http://localhost:3000/

 ### Project By
-Hari Raagav T R, Keerthana K and Keerthi Joshi K
+Hari Raagav T R, K Keerthana and Keerthi Joshi K